Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 Appears on charts:

 Geoffrey Natfel Frere-Smith was born on 12 June 1920 in Paddington, London, England.1,2,3,4 He was the son of Percival Frere-Smith and Adrienne Sylvia Naftel.
 He was a sculptor.
-He married Margaret Hole in 1951 in Maidstone, Kent, England.5 He died in September 2003 in Great Yarmouth, Norfolk, England, aged 83.6
+On 29 September 1939 in the National Register Geoffrey Natfel Frere-Smith was listed as living at Sutton Place, Sutton Valence, Hollingbourne, Kent, England, with his parents.5 He married Margaret Hole in 1951 in Maidstone, Kent, England.6 Geoffrey died in September 2003 in Great Yarmouth, Norfolk, England, aged 83.7

 Sources of Information